Fault-Tolerant Information Processing with Quantum Weak Measurement

+\textit{Experimental verification---} To demonstrate feasibility, we simulate an information transmission scenario with the experimental setup shown in Fig. \ref{fig2}a.
+Confirmatory experiments are presented via coherent light and coherent state as typical examples.
+Classical information is encoded onto the initial polarization state of via a phase modulator, followed by simulated decoherence noises using a rotating half-wave plate.
+The information is then recovered using the fault-tolerant measurement and decoding strategy(See Supplementary Note S3 for details).

+The retrieved results using classical light in Fig. \ref{fig2}b closely match theoretical values, with only minor distortions from additional phase noise inevitably introduced when rotating the half-wave plate stochastically and electric noises.
+We further test with coherent state, which is generated by attenuating coherent light at approximately -75 dBm.
+Despite the severe attenuation, FTIP maintains robust recovery performance, as shown in Fig. \ref{fig2}c.
+Although the low rotation speed of the half-wave plate limits the experimental signal frequency, the phase modulator can achieve modulation rates up to tens of GHz, and high-speed acquisition devices enable rapid detection.
+Thus, FTIP is well-suited for high-frequency signals and rapidly varying channels, meeting the demands of high-speed communication.

-In summary, we propose a FTIP approach via quantum weak measurement for photonics platform to suppress the noise effects resulted from interaction between quantum system and environment, which possesses two significant advantages.
-On one hand, an optimal composition strategy can achieve $\chi \rightarrow 1$ under noise induced by random telegraph noise and decoherence, thereby completely suppressing the noise effects.
+\textit{Discussion---} To suppress the noise effects resulted from interaction between quantum system and environment, we propose a FTIP approach via quantum weak measurement for photonics platform, which possesses two significant advantages.
+On one hand, an optimal composition strategy can achieve $\chi \rightarrow 1$ under decoherence noises, thereby completely suppressing the noise effects.
 On the other hand, there exists redundancy in the postselected measurement bases within the decoding rule.
 If one of the postselected measurement bases fails, the FTIP approach can still decode the information, significantly enhancing its robustness.
 Potentially, the approach may offer a viable solution for mitigating noise effects in long-distance quantum communication, high-sensitivity quantum sensing, and precise quantum computation.